 Here’s everything you need to know about what to pack for Bali:

 What to Pack Everything In

 This is the most important part, in my opinion.
 If you are traveling through a few different parts of Bali you will likely prefer a well-designed travel backpack to a rolling suitcase, especially if you are planning any onward travel to places like the Gili Islands (highly recommended) or other islands of Indonesia.
 Sidewalks aren’t common in Bali and if you have to move from one place to another, a suitcase can be annoying.

 However, keep in mind that there really isn’t much in the way of public transportation in Bali – everyone gets around in cabs or Ubers, or rents their own scooter for a portion of the trip.
 So, that said, if all you have is a rolling suitcase and you don’t see using a backpack in the future, disregard my backpack recommendation and just bring your suitcase — you’ll be okay.

-- Travel Backpack (carry-on size or check-in size): I always use my Tortuga Backpack for carry-on travel, even when I travel long-term.
+- Travel Backpack (carry on size or check-in size): I always use my Tortuga Backpack (I have the Setout version) for carry-on travel, even when I travel long-term.

 - Packing Cubes: While you can go either with a backpack or rolling suitcase when packing for Bali, I do have strong opinions about packing cubes being 100% necessary.
 It helps you organize your clothing and makes opening your backpack or suitcase a little less terrifying.
 Pretty much any set of packing cubes will work: you just need ones with a rectangular shape and a zipper.
 I personally use these packing cubes and love them.
 If you must, some gallon size plastic Ziploc bags will have the same effect, but they will eventually rip and need to be thrown out and thus aren’t very eco-friendly.